fortyrunner/csv-logger/README.md

 csv-logger
 ==========

-Demonstrates a stupidly simply technique for creating time logged CSV files.
+Demonstrates a stupidly simple technique for creating time logged CSV files.

 How many times have you wanted to do some simple logging of statistics?
 Do you end up in a mess of OutputStreams exception handling or maybe you end up writing utility classes to do it.